ARM-software/arm-trusted-firmware/docs/process/security.rst

 community of developers and security researchers.

-If you think you have found a security vulnerability, please **do not** report it in the `issue tracker`_.
+If you think you have found a security vulnerability, please **do not** report it in the `issue tracker`_ or on the `mailing list`_.
 Instead, please follow the `TrustedFirmware.org security incident process`_.
 One of the goals of this process is to ensure providers of products that use TF-A have a chance to consider the implications of the vulnerability and its remedy before it is made public.
 As such, please follow the disclosure plan outlined in the process.
 We do our best to respond and fix any issues quickly.

 Afterwards, we encourage you to write-up your findings about the TF-A source code.